 For a few years now I have had a weekly devotional series over the four weeks of advent.
 It has served as a way to intentionally focus during this time of the year that can be extremely busy.

-This year I am focusing on the fact that the word advent means waiting, and so the series is called In the waiting.
+In 2018 I focused on the fact that the word advent means waiting, and so the series is called In the waiting.
 The introductory post is here, and the first post looks at slowing down in the waiting.
 The second post focuses on holding on to hope in the waiting.
 The third post looks at where your strength comes in the waiting, and the last post focuses on the faithfulness of the one who holds us in the waiting.
+Click here for this devotional series

 I hope you find these devotions helpful as you focus on the joy and peace that is an integral part of Christmas.